antrea-io/theia/docs/theia-cli.md

 ## Usage

 To see the list of available commands and options, run `theia help`.
-Currently, we have 3 commands for the NetworkPolicy Recommendation feature:
+Currently, we have 5 commands for the NetworkPolicy Recommendation feature:

 - `theia policy-recommendation run`
 - `theia policy-recommendation status`
 - `theia policy-recommendation retrieve`
+- `theia policy-recommendation list`
+- `theia policy-recommendation delete`

 For details, please refer to [NetworkPolicy recommendation doc]( networkpolicy-recommendation.md)